pateldd1/TravelSmart/README.md

 ## Reviews

 Only visitors can make a review of the homes they visit.
 A review requires a rating and a body.
 The rating has to be between 1-10 and the body has to be less than 500 characters just like AirBnB.
 Upon creating a review, the review will be posted on the respective home show page.
-In the backend, each review will be tallied and the average rating calculated.
-This information will be displayed on the home index page.
+Since review info, author info, and home info are needed, the reviews controller queries the reviews table for reviews that have the same id as the params[:homeid] that is passed in from front end.
+The .includes method was used to make a join table with users across an author id.
+This way we can take the author returned from jbuilder and user his information.

 ## Future Concepts
 During my two week course of development, I discovered many more implementation that can deliver a better user experience listed below: